 Myths about how hep C is spread

-Hep C is NOT passed on through touching, kissing or hugging someone else, or by sneezing or coughing.
-It is NOT spread by sharing food, crockery, cutlery, towels, bathrooms or toilets.
-There is no need to wash your clothes separately.
+Hepatitis C (Hep C) is NOT passed on through touching, kissing or hugging someone else, or by sneezing or coughing.
+It is not spread by sharing food, crockery, cutlery, towels, bathrooms or toilets.
 Insects like mosquitoes or fleas do not transmit hep C.

 How do you get hep C?

 Hep C is a virus that lives in the blood, and is transmitted when infected blood from one person gets into someone else’s blood stream.
 Even invisible (microscopic) amounts of blood can transmit hep C.

 Sharing or reusing other people’s needles, syringes and injecting equipment

 Very high to high risk

 The highest risk for contracting hep C comes from sharing any needles and syringes with other people.
 Even if you injected just once a long while ago you may have been at risk of getting hep C. This includes sharing needles and syringes when using drugs, steroids or anything else.

 Aside from needles and syringes, all equipment used to prepare for the injection can spread hep C. This includes spoons, filters, water, tourniquets and swabs.
 Even tiny amounts of blood that cannot be seen by the naked eye can contain the virus [i].